Colorado Legislative Report

 Summary:

-The bill changes the definition of "qualified investment" by eliminating the current prohibition against a qualified investor having more than 30% of the voting power in the qualified small business before the investor makes a qualified investment and more than 49% of the voting power in the qualified small business after making a qualified investment.
+The act expands the definition of "qualified investment" by eliminating prohibitions against a qualified investor having more than 30% of the voting power in a qualified small business before the investor makes a qualified investment in the qualified small business and more than 49% of the voting power in a qualified small business after making a qualified investment in the qualified small business.

-The office administers the credit.
-The office may certify a small business as a qualified small business until October 1, 2031.
+The act authorizes the Colorado office of economic development (office), which administers the credit, to certify a small business as a qualified small business through October 1, 2031.
 A small business certified as a qualified small business must report to the office as requested to confirm the certified small business's status as a qualified small business.
 The office may require a qualified small business to provide information to confirm that a qualified investment has been made in the qualified small business, the intended use of the qualified investment, and the expected number of new employees that will be hired by the qualified small business as a result of the qualified investment.
 A qualified small business that receives a qualified investment is required to report data relevant to the impact of the credit and development of the qualified small business annually to the office for 5 years following a qualified investment.
 The office may assess a penalty against a qualified small business that does not meet this reporting requirement.

 The office may issue $4 million in credits per calendar year for the years through the 2026 calendar year for which the credit is currently available.
-The bill decreases the cap to $2.5 million per calendar year beginning with the 2027 calendar year through the 2031 calendar year.
+The act decreases the cap to $2.5 million per calendar year beginning with the 2027 calendar year through the 2031 calendar year.

 If the qualified investor receiving a credit is a trust, the qualified investor may allocate the credit between the trust and its beneficiaries in any manner determined by the trust.
 The office shall issue a credit certificate to a trust beneficiary and a trust beneficiary may claim the amount indicated on the credit certificate.